 - The costs, or a contribution towards the costs involved in the presentation of an event, concert, performance or specific activity produced by a local group

 - The costs involved in the establishment of a new local voluntary or charitable group.

 In addition, Mold Town Council will give consideration to requests for grants towards the general running costs of any group.
 The Town Council will consider giving a commitment for a contribution for up to a period of three years towards these general running costs.
 These applications will only be considered at the January meeting of the Town Council.

 How the scheme works

-Click here to request an application form for a grant.
-Click here to access an electronic version (PDF).
+Please contact the town clerk firstname.lastname@example.org to request an application form for a grant or click here to access an electronic version (PDF).
 Forms must be returned either by the end of December or the end of May each year.

 A group of councillors will consider all applications to make sure they meet the criteria for assistance prior to a report being made to Mold Town Council.